 - Store leftover dumplings in an air-tight container.
 Like any pasta, it will dry out and not taste pleasant.

 - The SECRET to the most delicious filling and not having that taste in your mouth after you’re done eating is vinegar.
-Yup, you heard it.
-You cannot taste it in your mouth but it helps the dumpling settle in the stomach better.
-A lot of people have belching issues after eating pelmeni, the added vinegar will stop those issues.
-You totally are welcome. 😉
+So don’t skip the vinegar in the filling.

 I am just so excited for you to give our version of the popular Russian dish a try.
 I’m just as excited to hear your feedback so don’t forget to leave a comment below.